How to read a scientific paper: a step-by-step guide

 Notes may include ideas, connections to other work, questions, comments, and references to follow up on.
 You can take notes in many ways:

 - Print out the paper, and write your notes in the margins.

-- Annotate the paper PDF from your desktop computer, iOS device, or Android.
+- Annotate the paper PDF from your desktop computer, or mobile device.

-- Use reference management software to take notes.
-Some reference managers, like Paperpile, allow you to add notes to your papers, and highlight key sentences on the PDF.
+- Use reference management tools to take notes.
+Having your notes stored with the scientific papers you’ve read has the benefit of keeping all your ideas in one place.
+Some reference managers, like Paperpile, allow you to add notes to your papers, and highlight key sentences on PDFs.

 Note-taking facilitates critical thinking and helps you evaluate the evidence that the authors present.
 Ask yourself questions like:

 - What new contribution has the study made to the literature?

 - How have the authors interpreted the results?
 (Remember, the authors have thought about their results more deeply than anybody else.)